Deepikarajangam/JKFLIPFLOP-USING-IF-ELSE/README.md

 **RESULTS**
-Therefore JK-FLIPFLOPmoduling using verilog and validating their functionally using their functional tables is verify.
+Therefore JK-FLIPFLOPmoduling counter in always@ method using verilog and validating their functionally using their functional tables is verify.